-Ruth and I love books.
+We, at Regal House Publishing, love books.
 I mean we really love books.
-There is nothing more exciting at Regal House (parent company of Pact Press) than when we discover a new author whose words resonate, stirring the blood, and raising goosebumps on the skin.
+There is nothing more exciting at RHP (parent company of Pact Press) than when we discover a new author whose words resonate, stirring the blood, and raising goosebumps on the skin.
 Words that are finely and uniquely crafted, halting the reader in momentary awe at the seemingly effortless skill with which these talented authors spill phrases across the page.
 We feel so proud and so privileged to play a small part in bringing these incredible writers to the reading world.

 Lately, however, like many Americans, we have been worried; worried about the racist slurs, hate crimes, and discrimination that seems to be on the rise across the nation in recent weeks.
 We have been worried about the divisive rhetoric, the suspicion and distrust of fellow Americans due to the color of their skin or the manner in which they worship.
 We have been alarmed by incidents of school harassment targeting minorities and the growing us versus them mentality as opposed to the collective we.